afontenot/pyweight/docs/md/Technical Concepts.md

 it may take more time than the typical study length of the research used in developing this model.

-Pyweight takes a very interesting approach to these complexities, which also happens to be the simplest one: we completely ignore them.
+PyWeight takes a very interesting approach to these complexities, which also happens to be the simplest one: we completely ignore them.

 If our approach involved trying to determine the user's TDEE in order to provide them with a recommended number of calories to consume, we would have to take all this into account.
 However, we don't do this.
-The Pyweight approach is to determine the *difference* between the user's caloric target and their intake.
-Metabolism obviosuly has a direct effect on the total number of calories consumed, but it has an almost negligible effect on the energy density of given unit of weight loss.
+The PyWeight approach is to determine the *difference* between the user's caloric target and their intake.
+Metabolism obviously has a direct effect on the total number of calories consumed, but it has an almost negligible effect on the energy density of given unit of weight loss.